 1978 The musical revue, Eubie!, celebrating the music of Eubie Blake, opens at Broadway's Ambassador Theatre.
 The production features Gregory Hines and brother Maurice Hines in the cast.
 At the opening night curtain, 95-year-old Blake takes a bow.
 The show lasts 439 performances and closes October 7, 1979.

 2000 Ally Sheedy makes her debut as the obscure and tortured transsexual rock singer in Hedwig and the Angry Inch.
-The actress, known for her work in films such as "The Breakfast Club," "St. Elmo's Fire" and "High Art," is the first female to play the part of the German transsexual Hedwig.
-To date, only male actors have filled the role: the show's creator John Cameron Mitchell, Michael Cerveris and Kevin Cahoon.
-The musical opened at the Jane Street Theatre in Feb.
-14 of 1998 and will close April 9, after 12 previews and 857 performances.
+The actor, known for her work in films such as The Breakfast Club, St. Elmo's Fire, and High Art, is the first female to play the part of the German transsexual Hedwig.
+To date, only male actors had filled the role: the show's creator John Cameron Mitchell, Michael Cerveris, and Kevin Cahoon.
+The musical opened at the Jane Street Theatre on February 14 of 1998 and closes April 9, after 12 previews and 857 performances.

 2004 Actor Iggie Wolfington, the portly character actor who snagged a 1958 Tony Award nomination for playing Prof. Harold Hill's pal, Marcellus Washburn, dies of natural causes in Southern California at age 84.

 2012 Jake Gyllenhaal makes his U.S. stage debut in the American premiere of Nick Payne's If There Is I Haven't Found It Yet.
 Opening Off-Broadway at the Roundabout Theatre Company's Laura Pels Theatre, the cast also includes Annie Funke, Michelle Gomez, and Brian F. O'Byrne.
 Michael Longhurst directs the play about an overweight fifteen-year-old girl whose life is changed by the arrival of her estranged uncle.